CostaBru/BBSort/README.md

 </details>

-Performance profiling shows that building that heap is very expensive, so we can use custom vector that keeps track of min, max values.
+Next steps in performance optimizations show that building that heap is very expensive.
+However, we need only min and max values, and do not have requirements to remove or modify the storage, so we can use custom vector that keeps track of min, max values instead of the min max heap.

-We can preserve size equals 3 case by adding mid field and handle that special case.
+Also, we can preserve the ```size equals 3``` case by adding ```mid``` field to our minMax vector and handle that special case there.

 # Performance